A Surprising New Study Suggests The Black Death Created Shorter Medieval Women

 “If nutritional status or disease burden improved substantially following the Black Death in London, this might have resulted in earlier average age at menarche in the post-epidemic population and thus earlier cessation of growth in females.”

 In other words, girls would have eaten much better and been healthier overall than those who had come before them.
-This led to them reaching puberty earlier than females in the past and meant that they would have stopped growing sooner as a consequence, making them shorter than those Medieval women before the Black Death.
+This led to them reaching puberty earlier than females in the past and meant that they would have stopped growing sooner as a consequence, making them shorter than those medieval women before the Black Death.

 Despite the robust health that post-plague humans had, Sharon DeWitte made clear that the University of South Carolina’s new study shouldn’t necessarily be read as “evidence that the epidemic was ultimately good for affected populations.”